alter5/UVAConnect/README.md

 # UVAConnect

-This repository contains code for the UVAConnect project created by former UVA students.
+This repository contains code for the UVAConnect project created by four UVA students.
 Below is a step-by-step guide for a first time user to navigate through our site to try and test all our functionalities:

 ## Directions